melyxlin/melyxlin.github.io/README.md

-## Welcome to GitHub Pages
+## Hi There!

-Hi there!
 Welcome to my personal website.
 It is built using Materialize and hosted on Github Pages.
 Enjoy!